-IPython.utils.encoding.get_stream_enc (stream, default=None) Return the given stream's encoding or a default.
+IPython.utils.encoding.get\stream\enc (stream, default=None) Return the given stream's encoding or a default.

-There are cases where sys.std might not actually be a stream, so check for the encoding attribute prior to returning it, and return a default if it doesn't exist or evaluates as False. default is None if not provided.
+There are cases where sys.std\ might not actually be a stream, so check for the encoding attribute prior to returning it, and return a default if it doesn't exist or evaluates as False. default is None if not provided.

-IPython.utils.encoding.getdefaultencoding (prefer_stream=True) Return IPython's guess for the default encoding for bytes as text.
+IPython.utils.encoding.getdefaultencoding (prefer\stream=True) Return IPython's guess for the default encoding for bytes as text.

-If prefer_stream is True (default), asks for stdin.encoding first, to match the calling Terminal, but that is often None for subprocesses.
+If prefer\stream is True (default), asks for stdin.encoding first, to match the calling Terminal, but that is often None for subprocesses.

-Then fall back on locale.getpreferredencoding(), which should be a sensible platform default (that respects LANG environment), and finally to sys.getdefaultencoding() which is the most conservative option, and usually ASCII on Python 2 or UTF8 on Python 3.
+Then fall back on locale.getpreferredencoding(), which should be a sensible platform default (that respects LANG environment), and finally to sys.getdefaultencoding() which is the most conservative option, and usually UTF8 as of Python 3.